alessandroargentieri/git-cheatsheet/README.md

 # hey this is a rebase with the remote branch
 $ git pull --rebase

+# hey this is a rebase with the remote branch for whose possible conflicts we accept the other branch solutions
+$ (mybranch) git pull --rebase origin theirbranch --strategy-option theirs

+# hey this is a rebase with the remote branch for whose possible conflicts we accept our branch solutions
+$ (mybranch) git pull --rebase origin theirbranch --strategy-option ours

 # hey is this a rebase onto?
 $ git pull origin otherbranch --rebase